AdobeDocs/certification.en/help/certifications/aa/aa-e-business.md

 Section 4: General tool knowledge and troubleshooting (12%)

 * Analyze reports and identify data quality issues
-* Define different types of dimensions and parameters existing in [!DNL Adobe Analytics] (evars, props and events)
+* Define different types of dimensions and parameters existing in [!DNL Adobe Analytics] (eVars, props and events)
 * Determine how to bring data in and out of [!DNL Adobe Analytics]
 * Identify information from marketing URLs

 Section 5: Administration (10%)

-* Apply the process to configure the Marketing Channel reports with Marketing Channel processing rules
+* Apply the process to configure the [!UICONTROL Marketing Channel] reports with [!UICONTROL Marketing Channel] processing rules
 * Apply the process to configure Classification Importer and Rule Builder
 * Apply the process to configure a virtual report suite based upon an existing segment
-* Use the Data Feed Manager Admin UI
+* Use the [!UICONTROL Data Feed] Manager Admin UI
 * Understanding of data governance

 >[!TAB Get prepped]